Year 12 Theatre Studies Units 3 and 4

 - consistently documenting your contributions to your production team

-- expected to invest in your ability to think, write and speak critically about theatre
+- expected to invest in your ability to think, write and speak critically in response to theatre

 - presenting evidence of your contributions to your teacher and communicating with them via phone, email and through regular attendance at weekly 1-hour online classes